Oman Guide: VAT Executive Regulations in Oman

 In addition to that VAT Executive Regulation mentions that the taxable person will be required to file a VAT return electronically through the online portal in the form prescribed by the Oman Tax Authority.
 This tax return along with the VAT payable will be due within a period of 30 days from the end of the tax period.

-The VAT Executive Regulations has given the detail on the documents that need to be maintained by the taxable person, it includes the following:
+The VAT Executive Regulations in Oman has given the detail on the documents that need to be maintained by the taxable person, it includes the following:

 - Day-to-day transactions details in a chronological and sequential manner.